dungnhm1998/hotel_management/README.md

 # hotel_management
-An applycation to manage hotel
+An application to manage hotel